Select your language

 Summary

-The Belgian national burden of disease study quantifies the health impact of 37 key diseases in terms of Disability-Adjusted Life Years (healthy life years lost due to morbidity and mortality).
+The Belgian national burden of disease study quantifies the health impact of 38 key diseases and risk factors in terms of Disability-Adjusted Life Years (healthy life years lost due to morbidity and mortality).

-In Belgium, mental and substance use disorders, cancers, and musculoskeletal disorders were the leading causes of the total disease burden (DALY); cancer, cardiovascular diseases, and neurological disorder were the leading causes of disease burden due to premature mortality (YLL); and mental and substance use disorders, musculoskeletal disorders, and sense organ disorders were the leading causes of disease burden due to reduced quality of life (YLD).
+In Belgium, mental and substance use disorders, cancers, and musculoskeletal disorders were the leading causes of the total disease burden (DALY); cancer, infectious diseases, and cardiovascular diseases were the leading causes of disease burden due to premature mortality (YLL); and mental and substance use disorders, musculoskeletal disorders, and neurological disorders were the leading causes of disease burden due to reduced quality of life (YLD).